Credit Suisse slashes price target on Change Healthcare Inc. [CHNG] – find out why.

 Sponsored

-Total revenue of $920M, including record solutions revenue of $859M; solutions revenue growth of 6.8% driven by increased volume, COVID-19 activities and new sales.

-The results of the trading session contributed to over 4641068 shares changing hands.
-Over the past one week, the price volatility of Change Healthcare Inc. stands at 1.93% while the volatility over the past one month is 1.45%.

-The market cap for CHNG stock reached $7.16 billion, with 324.98 million shares outstanding and 310.46 million shares in the current float.
-Compared to the average trading volume of 2.72M shares, CHNG reached a trading volume of 4641068 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 2.86M shares, CHNG reached a trading volume of 5527074 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Change Healthcare Inc. [CHNG]?